sait-wbdv/winter-2021/_posts/2021-02-16-strings-methods.md

 - The `String()` constructor can be used in two ways!
     1. `new String('some string/value')` will create a String _object_ (you will do this rarely).
     2. Calling it as a function: `String('some value')` will convert that value to a string _primitive_ (you will do this more often).
+- Along with `string.length` string characters are also copied into an array; each character is given a number, starting at zero, in order of the characters.
+Each character can be accessed with [bracket notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#accessing_array_elements).

 ---